cloudevents/cloudevents-web/content/blog/_index.md

 ---
 title: The CloudEvents blog
-description: Updates, announcements, and more!
+description: Updates, announcements, and more
 ---

+No posts yet!
+Check back soon for updates on CloudEvents!